 Using the CML for individual assets or undiversified portfolios, in particular, the total volatility measure would result in an over estimation of their expected returns and risk.

 The expected rate of return is given by E(ri) = rf + βi(E(RM) – rf) and is known as the security market line (SML).
-Under CAPM, SML can be used for assessing risk return trade-offs for both well diversified portfolios as well as individual assets.
+Under capital asset pricing model (CAPM), SML can be used for assessing risk return trade-offs for both well diversified portfolios as well as individual assets.

 For individual assets, the SML gives the risk premium of the asset relative to its risk.
 M represents a well-diversified market portfolio and beta represents the asset’s contribution to that portfolio’s risk.